What types of bunion surgery are there?

 We have conventional or open bunion surgery, from which numerous variants have been derived according to the defect, type of angulation and combination of other deformities.

 Open surgery has been performed for a century.
-This surgery has the problem of causing more tissue damage, has more complications of consolidation of bony parts, implant rejection and scarring, as well as more postoperative pain and a longer and more painful recovery.
+This surgery has the problem of causing more tissue damage, has more complications of consolidation of bone parts, implant rejection and scarring, as well as greater postoperative pain and a longer and more painful recovery.

 In the last 30 years, minimally invasive surgery or percutaneous foot surgery has been performed more frequently and with better results, and its advantages are well known: